 POINTS OF INTEREST IN HANOI

 There are a LOT of places recommended in this guide.
 To help you visualize where everything is, I’ve pinned them all on this map.
-Zoom in for a closer look.
+Click on the link for a live version of the map.

 As described earlier in this guide, I find Hanoi to be a walkable city, much more walkable than Saigon.
 Hanoi has narrower streets and what seems like fewer motorbikes, so crossing the street was never an issue.
 I walked around everywhere, often logging close to 20 km a day, and never had a desire to ride public transportation.
 Distances between attractions never seemed that far and there was always something visually appealing to keep me interested like trees, lakes, or cool architecture.